-When you go to withdraw, you have 2 options:
+When you go to withdraw, you have one option:

-(Pei used to offer gift card withdrawals, and even gave a 1-3% bonus on top of your earnings to choose that option, but those have been discontinued.)
+(Pei used to offer PayPal and gift card withdrawals, and even gave a 1-3% bonus on top of your earnings when you opted for certain gift cards, but those have been discontinued.)

 The first time I redeemed for cash, in the form of a PayPal deposit.
 The money hit my account almost instantly.